 Two Different Ways To Calculate Mileage Deductions

-There are two different ways that can be used by the self-employed individuals for the calculation of mileage expenses for the purposes of tax deduction.
+There are two different methods that can be used by self-employed individuals for calculating mileage expenses for the purposes of tax deductions.

 Standard Mileage Rate

 If you choose to use this method, your calculations will be subject to IRS requirements.
 For example, in January 2020, the standard mileage rate was 57.5 cents (or $0.575) per mile according to the IRS.

 The expense method is the other method that can be used by self-employed people to claim deductions for expense-related activities, such as operating a car used for conducting business-related activities.
 With this method, the self-employed individual can list expenses like gas usage, repairs, insurance, maintenance, etc. The IRS issues an updated list of what business owners and self-employed individuals are able to claim when using this method.